-Aerial photography might just be one of my new favourite hobbies.
+Aerial photography might just be one of our new favourite hobbies.
 You get to see the world from a new perspective, experience views you might not have otherwise seen and take some epic photos!

 This weekend we are heading to Alice Springs and Uluru – Australia’s great Red Centre.
 I am beyond excited, the Red Centre and the Northern Territory in general have long been at the top of my Australia bucket list, and I can’t wait to experience it for myself.

 However, in my research about Uluru-Kata Tjuta National Park, we found out that there are a lot of rules surrounding photography and (unsurprisingly) droning in such a sacred area.

 So to help out aerial photography enthusiasts out there, we’ve put together a little bit of a guide to droning in Australia and everything you need to know to avoid any trouble.